Evrettu/Evrett_Upshall_Resume/README.md

 # Evrett_Upshall_Resume

-Links to projects that I have worked on with as a team member:
+Links to projects that I have worked on as a team member:

 1. Arcade game
 https://chubbers.itch.io/slime-skirmish